threeport/user-docs/docs/index.md

 0. Developer pushes code to GitHub.
 0. The CI actions run (GitHub actions in this case) and produce a container image that is pushed to a registry such as Docker Hub or GitHub Container Registry.
-0. The developer uses the Threeport CLI tool `tptctl` to install Threeport on AWS.
-   It takes just one command to do so.
-It will install an EKS cluster on AWS and install the Threeport control plane on it.
 0. The developer uses `tptctl` to deploy their workload.
 This makes a call to the Threeport API and triggers the control plane to deploy the app.
    Threeport will call the Kubernetes API to deploy the Kubernetes resources.